 - Priority Three.
 The relatives of refugees (parents, spouses, and unmarried children under 21) who are already settled in the United States may be admitted as refugees.
 The U.S.-based relative must file an Affidavit of Relationship (AOR) and must be processed by DHS.

 Before admission to the United States, each refugee must undergo an extensive interviewing, screening, and security clearance process conducted by Regional Refugee Coordinators and overseas Resettlement Support Centers (RSCs).
-Generally, to qualify, individuals must not already be firmly resettled in any other country.
-Not everyone who falls into the preceding categories is admitted to the United States.
+To qualify, individuals generally must not already be firmly resettled in any other country.
+Not everyone who falls into the three preceding categories is admitted to the United States.

 - Refugees are subject to the grounds of exclusion listed in Section 212(a) of the INA, including health-related grounds, moral/criminal grounds, and security grounds.
 They may also be excluded for polygamy, misrepresentation of facts on visa applications, smuggling, and previous deportations.
 Waivers exist for certain grounds of exclusion.

-After a refugee has been conditionally accepted for resettlement, the RSC sends a request for assurance of placement to the U.S., and the Refugee Processing Center (RPC) works with private voluntary agencies (VOLAG) to determine where the refugee will live in the United States.
+After a refugee has been conditionally accepted for resettlement, the RSC sends a request for assurance of placement to the United States, and the Refugee Processing Center (RPC) works with private voluntary agencies (VOLAG) to determine where the refugee will live.
 Refugees resettled in the United States do not need to have a U.S. “sponsor.”
-However, if a refugee approved for admission does have a relative living in the United States, every effort will be made to place the refugee near his or her relative.
+If a refugee approved for admission does have a relative living in the United States, every effort will be made to place the refugee near his or her relative.

 - If a person is accepted as a refugee for admission to the United States, it is conditioned upon the individual passing a medical examination and all security checks.

 - According to a Human Rights First report, the processing times of the U.S. refugee resettlement program “can be quite prolonged, leaving some refugees stranded in dangerous locations or in difficult circumstances.”
-These have improved in recent years, and in a 2012 report to Congress, the Obama Administration cited “interagency coordination and processing procedures” as one of the reasons for increased admissions.
+According to the Department of State the entire process can take an average of 18-24 months to complete.
+These issues have improved in recent years; in a 2014 report, the Obama Administration cited “interagency coordination and processing procedures” as one of the reasons for increased admissions.

-Once this assurance of placement has been secured and medical examinations and security checks have been completed, RSCs work together with the International Organization for Migration (IOM) to schedule and arrange refugee travel to the U.S.
+Once this assurance of placement has been secured and medical examinations and security checks have been completed, RSCs work together with the International Organization for Migration (IOM) to schedule and arrange refugee travel to the United States.

-- Before leaving for the United States, refugees sign a promissory note to repay the United States for their travel costs.
-This travel loan is an interest-free loan that refugees begin to pay back six months after arriving in the United States.
+- Before departing, refugees sign a promissory note to repay the United States for their travel costs.
+This travel loan is an interest-free loan that refugees begin to pay back six months after arriving in the country.

-- Upon receipt of IOM travel notification, the VOLAG arranges for the airport reception of refugees and transportation to their furnished housing at their final destination.
+- Upon receipt of the IOM travel notification, the VOLAG arranges for the reception of refugees at the airport and transportation to their housing at their final destination.